9DSG9/MKDocs/docs/index.md

 !!! success
     By following these instructions, you'll have a fully functional smart mirror displaying customized information while maintaining mirror functionality.

+!!! danger
+	Unplugging your Raspberry Pi during installation may cause irreparable damage.
+Do not unplug your device.